th2-net/th2-read-file-common-core/README.md

 ### 1.5.0

 + Added `continueOnFailure` option to continue processing files for **StreamId** if an error is occurred during file processing for that **StreamId**
++ Added `minDelayBetweenUpdates` option to specify the min delay between pulling updates from the file system.
+  Can improve the performance.
+However, it will take longer to handle a new file.
+  It will be found only if one of the current sources is finished or the time since the last updates check exceeds the `minDelayBetweenUpdates`.
 + Allow zero stale timeout
 + Added metrics for reader performance
 + Caching of directory updates during each processing iteration